rafaeldtinoco/howtos/codes/panic-hypervisor/README.md

-## How to panic a hypervisor as soon as QEMU guest panics
+## Panic'ing a hypervisor by QEMU triggers

 So, I had these scripts saved for sometime now and forgot to share: doing it now.
 I cannot think on why this would be useful for anyone not in a